Red-eye flight: United States and Canada

 Red-eye flights frequently connect West Coast cities to East Coast cities.
 These typically depart the West Coast between 9 pm and 1 am, and have a flight time of three to six hours but gain between two and four hours due to the time difference, arriving on the East Coast between 5 am and 9 am.
 American Airlines, United Airlines, Delta Air Lines, Alaska Airlines, Air Canada, JetBlue, Southwest Airlines and other U.S. and Canadian carriers operate red-eye flights that depart from the West Coast at night from cities such as Los Angeles, Vancouver, Calgary, San Francisco, and Seattle, among others, arriving in Boston, New York, Toronto, Washington, D.C., and other East Coast cities in the morning.
 Red-eye flights also connect Hawaii or Alaska with West Coast mainland cities, departing from Honolulu between 10pm and midnight or Anchorage between midnight and 3 am and arriving in Los Angeles, San Francisco, or Seattle between 5 am and 7 am.
 Flights from Tokyo to Honolulu are considered red-eye flights, as the flights are usually overnight flights that are six to seven hours.

 From the conterminous US, there are flights departing between midnight and 2 am, headed towards East Asian destinations such as Japan, Korea, Taiwan, China, and Hong Kong and arriving between 5 am and 7 am.

 In popular culture

 Films involving red-eye flights include Airport 1975 (1974), Airplane!
 (1980), The Langoliers (1995), Turbulence (1997), Red Eye (2005), Snakes on a Plane (2006), and Non-Stop (2014).

 The 2020 TV series Into the Night includes a red-eye flight in its central premise.

+The term is used metaphorically in a lyric from Billie Eilish's song "i love you" on the album When We All Fall Asleep, Where Do We Go.